Frederick Mulder

-Frederick Mulder CBE is a Canadian-British art dealer and philanthropist who resides in London.
+Frederick Mulder CBE is a Canadian-British art dealer and philanthropist who resides in Totnes, Devon.
 He is the founder of the Frederick Mulder Foundation, The Funding Network, and Frederick Mulder Ltd.

 Early life and education

 Frederick Mulder was born in Chatham, Ontario, Canada in 1943.
 His father was a soldier who was wounded in France during action in World War II and later died in a British hospital.
 His mother remarried when he was nine years old, and he grew up in Eston, Saskatchewan.

 He later earned his bachelor's degree in English at the University of Saskatchewan, graduating in 1964.
 For graduate school, he attended Brown University, earning both a Master's degree and a PhD in Philosophy.
 For his doctorate, he worked under the supervision of a University of Oxford professor and wrote his dissertation at the English university in 1968.
 While studying at Oxford, Mulder purchased his first Picasso print, L'Ecuyere, for £18.